Jean Galea

 Entrepreneurship can be an exciting but lonely experience.
 You start off with nothing and most likely with your peers thinking you’re chasing an impossible dream, or worse, doing nothing of worth.
 If you manage to prove your worth and build a successful business, you’ll also lose touch with those same peers because your concerns are quite different from theirs, and they most likely start to regard you as the lucky guy.

 They say it’s lonely at the top, and that certainly applies to successful entrepreneurs.
 You don’t need to achieve great wealth or success to start to feel that.
-Even the mere fact of owning a business and being fully responsible for your and your family’s financial future (not to mention that of the employees who depend on your company)
+Even the mere fact of owning a business and being fully responsible for your and your family’s financial future (not to mention that of the employees who depend on your company) makes you part of a small group of society.

 Baby Bathwater Insititute